mematt/ml4calibrated450k/README.md

 # ml4calibrated450k

 ## Overview
-This is a repository for comprehensive comparisons of machine learning classifiers and calibration algorithms for personalized cancer diagnostics based on DNA methylation (Illumina 450k} microarray data of molecular neuropathology.
+This is a companion repository for the study *Comparative analysis of machine learning workflows to estimate class probabilities for precision cancer diagnostics on DNA methylation microarray data* submitted to Nature Protocols.

 Our comaprisons included random forests (RF), elastic net penalized multinomial logistic regression (ELNET), support vector machines (SVM) and boosted trees (XGBOOST).